 The 5G ProSe Multi-hop UE-to-UE Relay discovery may use one of the two different types of discovery operations, i.e. discovery for IP PDU type and discovery for non-IP PDU type, depends on the RSC for the discovery.

 5G ProSe Multi-hop UE-to-UE Relay discovery of IP PDU type only needs to discover the presence of the 5G ProSe Multi-hop UE-to-UE Relay.
-The discovery of the target 5G ProSe End UEs are performed via DNS queries after establshing a link with the 5G ProSe Multi-hop UE-to-UE Relay(s).
+The discovery of the target 5G ProSe End UEs are performed via DNS queries after establishing a link with the 5G ProSe Multi-hop UE-to-UE Relay(s).
 This procedure is also used by Multi-hop UE-to-UE Relay(s) among themselves in order to join/create MANET network.
 The details of the procedure are defined in clause 6.3.2.6.2.

 5G ProSe Multi-hop UE-to-UE Relay discovery of non-IP (Ethernet or Unstructured) PDU type is for the discovery of a target 5G ProSe End UE and the corresponding routes.
 The procedures for 5G ProSe Multi-hop UE-to-UE Relay discovery Model A/B for non-IP PDUs (e.g. Ethernet or Unstructured) are defined in clause 6.3.2.6.3.